kuhn-ruess/cmdbsyncer-docs/docs/installation/install_wsgi.md

-# Installation with mod_wsgi
+# Installation with Apache and mod_wsgi

 The most convenient installation of the Syncer is using Docker.
 There, all Dependencies can simply be satisfied.
 The biggest problem right now is manually installing the Python Requirements, if the Server is not connected to the Internet, and there is no local Mirror for pip.
 Second one is installing the MongoDB Server.
 For that, an extra Repository needs to be added.

-This Guide is based on a Documentation I got from a Consumer.
-And the plan is to adapt it to make it prefect.
-I would appreciate your help here.
+This Documentation fits for RedHat 9.
+But it works simmular on Ubuntu and other Linuxes.

 ## Base Requirements for System